Setting Up Storage

 ArchiveBox supports a wide range of local and remote filesystems using rclone

 and/or Docker storage plugins.
-The examples below use Docker Compose bind mounts to demonstrate the concepts, you can adapt them to your OS and environment needs.
+The examples below use to demonstrate the concepts, you can adapt them to your OS and environment needs.

 EXT4